-5. Islands available for one-night camping (not on a designated water route)
+- 5. Islands available for one-night camping (not on a designated water route) - a.
+Definition b.
+Management and use

 Islands must be one-half acre or larger with suitable cover and screening.
 Islands that are prone to erosion and degradation through repeated use should not be classified for camping.